Moodix/simple-restful-api-aws/README.md

 ```
 ## Project Architecture
 This project is small and simple so I implement Service architecture that means a lambda function can handle different action (responds to Http GET & Http POST).
 Micro-service architecture is another way that each lambda function is responsible for one action only.
+Also I separate data layer from logics of project.

 ## How to Run